Terms and Conditions of SAAS Agreement

 (c) a failure of the Customer to perform or observe any of its obligations in this Agreement; and/or

 (d) an incompatibility between the Platform or Services and any other system, network, application, program, hardware or software not specified as compatible in the Services Specification;

-"Services Specification" means the specification for the Platform and Services set out in Section 4 of the Order Form and in the Documentation;
+“Services Specification” means the specification for Services in the form of Solutions and Add-Ons as set out in the Order Summary;

 “Support Services” means support in relation to the use of, and the identification and resolution of errors in, the Services, but shall not include the provision of training services;

 “Supported Web Browser” means the current release from time to time of Microsoft Internet Explorer, Mozilla Firefox, Google Chrome or Apple Safari, or any other web browser that the Provider agrees in writing shall be supported;